craftcms/docs/docs/5.x/system/elements.md

 }) }}
 ```

 Keep in mind that partials can be rendered from multiple contexts, not all of which will provide these extra variables.
-Guard against missing parameters with the `|default()` filter:
+Guard against missing parameters with the `|default()` filter or null-coalesce operator (`??`):

 ```twig
 {# _partials/entry/ingredient.twig #}